isis-project/isis-project/README.md

 The Isis Browser requires Qt 4.8 built with QPA enabled.
 Download Qt 4.8 from ftp://ftp.qt.nokia.com/qt/source/

+Make sure your system has at the minimum the following packages installed for compiling xlib:

+    $ sudo apt-get install libxi-dev fvwm libghc-x11-dev libxrandr-dev libxfixes-dev libxcursor-dev

 Configure Qt as follows:

     $ cd ./qt-everywhere-opensource-src-4.8.0